 Aiken is convinced that the conundrum of connectivity is only bound to escalate as the number of smartphones sold each year increases, along with time spent on them and our uses for them.
 Her concern is that “we aren’t just learning how to use new apps, and new interfaces.
 We are learning how to live in a totally new environment – cyberspace”.

-If you have a baby or young child and are concerned about the impact that technology may be having on them, you might appreciate my widely read post on the impact of technology on babies and young children.
+My widely read post on the impact of technology on babies and young children.